NSW: Claimant Disputes Payment Schedule

 Adjudication is a quick and informal process introduced by government to "keep the money flowing in the building and construction industry".
 It represents an alternative to the often slow, expensive and difficult process of going to court.

 Adjudication was introduced in response to requests from industry groups for government intervention because members were either being paid too slowly or not at all.

 Adjudication does not limit the rights of parties to litigate outstanding issues.
 It provides claimants with a quick decision on their claim for payment.
 Subject to very limited injunctive rights, a respondent must comply with the adjudicator's determination (i.e. pay the money) if they wish to commence proceedings in court.
 In effect, the traditional roles of court are reversed.
 Rather than the claimant litigating in court seeking to be paid, the claimant has possession of the money and the respondent must commence court proceedings to attempt to recover some or all amounts determined by the adjudicator.
 In practice, few respondents challenge the adjudicator's determination.

 What happens now?

 Once the claimant decides on adjudication, it is important that the correct procedures under the Act are followed.
 The first step is to check that the payment schedule complies with the Act.
 This means the payment schedule must:

 - Be in writing and addressed to the claimant;

 - Be served on the claimant within 10 business days of receipt of the payment claim;

 - Identify the payment claim to which it relates;

-Assuming the payment schedule is valid, please move to the next step on the NSW flowchart which is "Claimant has 10 business days to prepare and serve Adjudication Application on Adjudicate Today from date for receipt of the Payment Schedule.
+Assuming the payment schedule is valid, please move to the next step on the NSW flowchart which is "Claimant has 10 business days to prepare & serve the Adjudication Application on Adjudicate Today from date for receipt of the Payment Schedule.
 However if an Adjudication Notice [s17(2)] was served, the time is 10 business days after expiry of the 5 business days given by that Notice".